Linux-RISC/IRIX-diskless-workstation/README.md

 - Use disk images (how, using dd?) to avoid thousands of files in a directory and mount those .img files on the destination server<br>
 - Is there a way to copy the primary disk without using a secondary disk?<br>
 - Boot from network and use a local disk for swap, data or both<br>
-- Share IRIX OS directories between machines (using Unix soft links) with the same IRIX version to save disk space, the concept is the same than "shared trees" of sgi diskless workstation
+- Share IRIX directories between machines (using Unix soft links) with the same IRIX version to save disk space, the concept is the same than "shared trees" of sgi diskless workstation manual